 Cosmetic dentistry provides a range of dental treatments that help you maintain, improve or redesign the visible structure of your teeth and the aesthetics of your smile.

 We understand that the appearance of your smile can impact your self-confidence, especially for those in the public eye or with an upcoming social event like a wedding.
-Luckily, cosmetic dentistry provides many treatment alternatives to manage any issues you may have with your smile – such as the appearance, colour and shape of your teeth.
+Luckily, our cosmetic dentists in Brisbane provide many treatment alternatives to manage any issues you may have with your smile – such as the appearance, colour and shape of your teeth.

 “Modern dentistry has provided us with wonderful materials and techniques, and, in the hands of skilled clinicians, we can enhance the appearance of your smile!
 Simple cosmetic procedures like tooth whitening or something as complex as ceramic dental veneers can be life-changing for some people,” says Dr Mark Elliott.

 At BOH Dental, cosmetic dental treatment is provided by our multidisciplinary team including our General Dentists, Prosthodontists & Dental Hygienists.
 Our team’s expertise allows us to treat a wide range of cosmetic issues including –

 - Smile design & change of dental structure

 - Discoloured teeth (e.g. yellow, dark or grey)